How to Choose a Headphone Amp [Definitive Guide]

 Desktop Amp/DAC

-This is a relatively simple way of illustrating it.
-Amps such as the Magni paired with the Modi DAC sort of “stack” on top of each other.
+Amps such as the ATOM Amp paired with its ATOM DAC counterpart sort of “stack” on top of each other.

 Power Requirements

-The takeaway here is to simply make sure that the power output of the Amp in question is sufficient for the headphones Impedance.
+The takeaway here is to simply make sure that the power output of the Amp in question is sufficient for the headphone’s Impedance.

 You can do this by checking out the specifications of the amp, as most spec sheets will give a rundown of how much power each Ohm rating can receive.
-For the Magni 3, the list is as follows:
+For an amp the Magni 3, the list is as follows:

 - Maximum Power, 16 ohms: 3W RMS per channel